Sleep and Screens: How Your Devices Are Stealing Your Rest

 A stronger morning signal makes the evening wind-down more effective.

-How Minded Helps
+How minded Helps

-Minded creates a pause before you access distracting sites and apps—including late at night.
+minded creates a pause before you access distracting sites and apps—including late at night.
 That moment of reflection gives you a chance to ask: “Is this worth my sleep?”

 Often, the answer is no. And that pause is enough to break the automatic scroll-and-stay-up pattern.